dsconnelly/func2cli/README.md

 from func2cli import FunctionParser

-def add_three(a, b, c=7):
+def add_three(a: float, b: float, c: float=7) -> float:
     """
     Add three numbers together.

     Parameters
     ----------
-    a : float
-        The first number to add.
+    a : The first number to add.
-    b : float
-        The second number to add.
+    b : The second number to add.
-    c : float
-        The third number to add.
+    c : The third number to add.

     Returns
     -------
-    d : float
-        The sum of a, b, and c.
+    d : The sum of a, b, and c.

     """

     return a + b + c

-def modify_string(s, reverse=False):
+def modify_string(s: str, reverse: bool=False) -> str:
     """
     Make a string upper case, and maybe reverse it.

     Parameters
     ----------
-    s : str
-        The original string.
+    s : The original string.
-    reverse : bool
-        Whether to reverse the string.
+    reverse : Whether to reverse the string.

     Returns
     -------
-    output : str
-        The modified string.
+    output : The modified string.

     """